kbs1/openxdagpool/README.md

 Perform the following steps in order to get the website up and running:
 1. install all PHP7.0 requirements, for Ubuntu 16.04, use `apt-get install php7.0-bcmath php7.0-cli php7.0-common php7.0-fpm php7.0-json php7.0-mbstring php7.0-mcrypt php7.0-mysql php7.0-opcache php7.0-readline php7.0-sqlite3 php7.0-xml php7.0-zip`.
 Next configure `php.ini` to your preference.
 Set `memory_limit` to at least `256M`, `expose_php` to `Off`, set `error_reporting` to `E_ALL`.
 2. install mysql 5.7 or mariadb.
-Create new database, for example `pool`, with `CREATE DATABASE openxdagpool CHARACTER SET utf8mb4 COLLATE utg8mb4_unicode_ci` run as mysql's `root` user.
+Create new database, for example `openxdagpool`, with `CREATE DATABASE openxdagpool CHARACTER SET utf8mb4 COLLATE utg8mb4_unicode_ci` run as mysql's `root` user.
 Grant all privileges: `GRANT ALL ON openxdagpool.* TO pool@'%' IDENTIFIED BY 'PWD!!!!'`.
 Choose your own password!
 3. install nginx and set up a PHP FPM pool running as user of your choice.
 4. clone this project into `/var/www/openxdagpool`.
 Proceed as `www-data` or other user that the PHP FPM pool runs as
 5. configure nginx to properly execute this website